a6c0424fa083/vector_for_arduino/README.md

 ## Note

-There may be some minor differences from the standard C++ vector class.
+There are some (minor) differences from the standard C++ vector class.